FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking: Experiments

-We aim to study the effectiveness of multi-layer feature fusion in addressing the unfairness issue in features.
-To that end, we compare a number of backbones such as vanilla ResNet \cite{he2016deep}, Feature Pyramid Network (FPN) \cite{lin2017feature}, High-Resolution Network (HRNet) \cite{wang2019deep} and DLA-34 \cite{zhou2019objects} in terms of re-ID features and detection accuracy.
+We compare a number of backbones such as vanilla ResNet \citep{he2016deep}, Feature Pyramid Network (FPN) \citep{lin2017feature}, High-Resolution Network (HRNet) \citep{wang2020deep}, DLA \citep{zhou2019objects}, HarDNet \citep{chao2019hardnet} and RegNet \citep{radosavovic2020designing}.
 Note that the rest of the factors of these approaches such as training datasets are all controlled to be the same for fair comparison.
 In particular, the stride of the final feature map is four for all methods.
-We add three up-sampling operations for vanilla ResNet to obtain feature maps of stride four.
+We add three up-sampling operations for vanilla ResNet and RegNet to obtain feature maps of stride four.
+We divide these backbones into two categories, one without multi-layer fusion (\ie ResNet and RegNet) and one with (\ie FPN, HRNet, DLA and HarDNet).

 The results are shown in Table~\ref{table:backbone}.
+We also list the ImageNet \citep{russakovsky2015imagenet} classification accuracy \emph{Acc} in order to demonstrate that a strong backbone in one task does not mean it will also get good results in MOT.
+So detailed studies for MOT are necessary and useful.

-By comparing the results of ResNet-34 and ResNet-50, we surprisingly find that using a larger network only slightly improves the overall tracking result measured by \emph{MOTA}.
+By comparing the results of ResNet-34 and ResNet-50, we find that blindly using a larger network does not notably improve the overall tracking result measured by \emph{MOTA}.
 In particular, the quality of re-ID features barely benefits from the larger network.
 For example, \emph{IDF1} only improves from $67.2\%$ to $67.7\%$ and \emph{TPR} improves from $90.9\%$ to $91.9\%$, respectively.
 In addition, the number of \emph{ID switches} even increases from $435$ to $501$.
-All these results suggest that using a larger network adds very limited values to the final tracking accuracy.
+By comparing ResNet-50 and RegNetY-4.0GF, we can find that using a even more powerful backbone also achieves very limited gain.
+The re-ID metric \emph{TPR} of RegNetY-4.0GF is the same as ResNet-50 (91.9) while the ImageNet classification accuracy improves a lot (79.4 vs 77.8).
+All these results suggest that directly using a larger or a more powerful network cannot always improve the final tracking accuracy.

+In contrast, ResNet-34-FPN, which actually has fewer parameters than ResNet-50, achieves a larger \emph{MOTA} score than ResNet-50.
+More importantly, \emph{TPR} improves significantly from $90.9\%$ to $94.2\%$.
+By comparing RegNetY-4.0GF-FPN with RegNetY-4.0GF, we can see that adding multi-layer feature fusion structure \citep{lin2017feature} to RegNet brings considerable gains (+1.9 MOTA, +1.3 IDF1, -36.9\% IDs, +2.2 AP, +2.3 TPR), which suggests that multi-layer feature fusion has clear advantages over simply using larger or more powerful networks.